How much does a Electrical Helper make?

 Average Salary: $46,500

-Allied Electric Services, Inc. offers Electrical Helper positions with a good salary.
-They focus on skill development and a positive work environment.
-They operate in several regions, including Connecticut, New York, and New Jersey.
+Allied Electric Services, Inc. offers competitive pay for Electrical Helper roles.
+They focus on safety and skill development.
+They are active in Florida, Pennsylvania, and New Jersey.

 How to earn more as a Electrical Helper?